grafana/explore-profiles/docs/sources/_index.md

   items:
     - title: Concepts
       href: ./concepts/
-      description: Learn the concepts you need to understand to use profiling.
+      description: Learn the concepts you need to use profiling.
       height: 24
     - title: Get started
       href: ./get-started/